Just the thought of it makes me shudder.

 It really doesn't matter how many times I try to do them.
 The simple fact is that I will never, ever be good at those things.
 I fail miserably.
 Not just miserably.
 Totally.

 I went to the store yesterday by myself.
 That, in and of itself, is not a particularly bad thing.
-I am capable of going to the store by myself, after all.
+I am capable of going to the store by myself.

 For some reason, I got it in my head that I needed to play hairdresser and went a little farther up and in, if you know what I mean.